Routine Genetic Testing

 Formalin-Fixed, Paraffin-Embedded (FFPE) Tissue: To test for loss of maternal heterozygosity of chromosome 11p15.5-11p15.1 in focal hyperinsulinism please send a minimum of 10 x 10μm of FFPE tissue from the pancreatic lesion.
 This should be sent at room temperature and with prior arrangement with the laboratory.

 Other: In special circumstances, a saliva sample is acceptable.
 Please contact the laboratory for sample collection kits (Oragene).
 Please contact the laboratory prior to sending any other samples.

 Transport: Please send samples by first class post or courier.
-Packaging should comply with UN3373 regulations for packaging and transportation of samples (See Table A4 in ‘Biological agents: managing the risks in laboratories and healthcare premises’: 1.
+Packaging should comply with UN3373 regulations for packaging and transportation of samples: 1.
 The sample should be wrapped in enough tissue to absorb the entire contents of the tube in the event of a breakage.
 2. Seal the tissue with tape and place it into a specimen bag and seal.
 3. Samples should then be placed in a sample box or padded envelope along with a copy of the referral information and the package marked ‘Pathological Specimen – Fragile With Care’.

 Samples should be sent to the following address:

 Department of Molecular Genetics

 RILD level 3

 Royal Devon and Exeter NHS Foundation Trust